karmada-io/website/docs/administrator/configuration/configure-controllers.md

 - [bootstrap tokens overview](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#bootstrap-tokens-overview)
 - [enabling bootstrap token authentication](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#enabling-bootstrap-token-authentication)

-#### csrapproving, csrcleaner, csrsigning
+#### csrcleaner, csrsigning

 The controllers runs as part of `kube-controller-manager`.

-The `csrapproving` controller uses the [SubjectAccessReview API](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#checking-api-access) to determine if a given user is authorized to request a CSR, then approves based on the authorization outcome.

 The `csrcleaner` controller clears expired csr periodically.

 The `csrsigning` controller signs the certificate using Karmada root CA.

-> Note: these controllers currently are used to register member clusters with PULL mode by `karmadactl register`.
+> Note: the `csrcleaner` and `csrsigning` controllers collaborate with the `agentcsrapproving` controller, which runs in the karmada-controller-manager, to facilitate the registration of member clusters in Pull mode using `karmadactl register`.

 More details please refer to:
 - [csr approval](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/#approval)